alexandru/scala-best-practices/sections/5-actors.md

 [Akka FSM](http://doc.akka.io/docs/akka/current/scala/fsm.html).

 But it's inadequate, limiting and its usage leads to bad practices.
-Current projects should try replacing it it and new projects should steer clear from it.
-Prefer to model actors with `context.become` instead.
+Current projects should try replacing it and new projects should steer clear from it.
+Prefer to model state machines with `context.become` instead.

 The three big reasons for why you want to avoid Akka FSM: